 Diversifying the STEM and conservation workforce

-Prof. Leslie recently launched SEA Fellows, an undergraduate training program in applied marine science.
+In 2016, Prof. Leslie launched SEA Fellows, an undergraduate training program in applied marine science.
 She also was the founding director of the Voss Environmental Fellows Program at Brown University (where she was on the faculty from 2007 to 2015).
 Partnerships with community and governmental organizations are foundational to both these programs, and enable students to develop the scientific credibility, professionalism, and broad understanding of the science-policy landscape needed to be effective contributors to environmental solutions.